c24b/clean_crawtext/README.rst

 TODO
 ----
+* Adding example of json output
-* Reactivate meta extraction and tagsfor articles
+* Reactivate meta extraction and tags for articles
-* Activate Archive mode to crawl a website
+* Activate Archive mode to crawl a entire website
 * Send a mail after execution
 * Build a web interface